ConnectIt: A Framework for Static and Incremental Parallel Graph Connectivity Algorithms: Framework

 \subsubsection{Shiloach-Vishkin}

 We include Shiloach-Vishkin's algorithm~\cite{ShiloachV82} in \framework{}, which is a classic parallel connectivity algorithm.
 The algorithm works by combining vertices into trees over a series of synchronous rounds using linking rules.
-Since only roots of trees can be linked, the algorithm is naturally monotonic.
+Since only roots of trees can be linked (from larger root to smaller), the algorithm is naturally monotonic.

 We provide pseudocode for our implementation of Shiloach-Vishkin in Algorithm~\ref{alg:shiloach_vishkin} in Appendix~\ref{apx:pseudocode}.
 The algorithm iteratively hooks roots of trees onto each other and compresses these trees by linking all vertices to the root of the tree.
 Each \emph{round} of the algorithm maps over all edges.
 If an edge goes between two tree roots, the algorithm tries to \emph{hook} the larger root to the smaller one.
 This operation can either be done using a plain write, which is what existing implementations of Shiloach-Vishkin use, or using the atomic \emph{writeMin} operation to hook to the lowest incident root, which is what our algorithm does.
 A round ends by making the parent pointers of all vertices point to the root of their tree using pointer jumping.
 By considering the hook operations the algorithm tries to apply to each edge as a set of concurrent union operations, it is easy to show that this algorithm is linearizable, and thus linearizably monotonic, since it only links tree roots.
 Overall, our implementation of Shiloach-Vishkin requires $O(\log n)$ rounds, and each round can be implemented in $O(n + m)$ work and $O(\log n)$ depth.
+The overall work and depth of the algorithm are $O((n+m)\log n)$ and $O(\log^2 n)$ respectively.